 October 12, 2019 General

-A thorough check of weather conditions is vital every time one goes boating.
+A thorough check of weather conditions is vital every time one goes boating and has to follow boating safety.
 This includes having an appreciation of how the conditions may change throughout the day.
 A forecast change in weather for example may result in relatively calm conditions in the morning turning into potentially dangerous conditions in the afternoon.

 Make sure your vessel is appropriate for the conditions and that you have the necessary experience to handle the forecast conditions.
 Remember if in doubt, don’t go out.